balu1106/Meta-Cognitive-Multi-Agent-System-with-Explainable-Mistake-Handling/README.md

 ## Research Work

-I have also submitted a research paper based on this project to:
+Status: A research manuscript based on this project has been prepared and is currently being revised for submission to a peer-reviewed

-2nd International Conference on Information, Implementation and Innovation in Technology (ICIIIT)

-(Status: Submitted for peer review, 2026)

 ---